Museums, interpretation centres and must-see sites

-We walk the Newfoundland park at Beaumont Hamel where trenches are still visible at the foot of the great Caribou, and we are welcomed by young Canadians to the mine crater at La Boisselle, the famous “Lochanagar Crater” (100m diameter mine crater), a vestige of the terrible battle of July 1, 1916 during which the British recorded the heaviest losses in their military history.
+Visitors are captivated by the museums’ accounts of the conflict, and moved by the monuments that stand as permanent witnesses to this sometimes ill-known part of history.
+From a walk through the Newfoundland park at Beaumont Hamel, where the trenches are still visible at the foot of the great Caribou, and where you’ll be greeted by Canadian young people...
+To the famous Lochnagar Crater (100 m wide mine crater), one of the vestiges of the terrible 1st July 1916 battle, in which the British suffered their heaviest losses in their military history.

-From the pillars of the great arch of the Thiepval Memorial on which are inscribed the names of 72,205 soldiers whose bodies were never found and who lie for eternity in the soil of the Somme, representing the largest war memorial in the Commonwealth, to the “little” red dragon of the town of Mametz, quite difficult to find, but terribly moving… Did you know that the rugby players of the Wales national team never miss the opportunity to come here and reflect?
+From the pillars of the great arch of the Thiepval Memorial, the largest war memorial in the Commonwealth, on which are engraved the names of 72,205 soldiers whose bodies were never found and who forever lie in the Somme earth… To the “little” red dragon in the village of Mametz: it’s quite difficult to find, but incredibly moving… Did you know that the members of the Welsh national rugby team never miss an opportunity to come here and reflect?

-From the South African Memorial and Museum, to Delville Wood, which symbolises national courage and sacrifice from July 15th, 1916, when the outnumbered South Africans, practically decimated and attacked from three sides, managed to conserve part of the wood, to the “modest” Ulster Tower, a copy of a tower at Clandeboye Estate in Northern Ireland.
+From the South African Memorial and Museum in Delville Wood, symbolic of national courage and the sacrifice made, when on 15th July 1916, the outnumbered South Africans, practically decimated and attacked on three sides, managed to hold part of the wood… To the “modest” Ulster Tower, replica of a tower on the Clandeboye Estate in Northern Ireland.

-“Whatever the visitor’s origin, religion, age... these places command admiration, instil respect and provide solace, coupled with an indescribable feeling of eternity!
-It would be no surprise if tears come to your eyes...
+“Whatever the visitor’s origin, religion or age... these places command admiration, instil respect and provide solace coupled with an indescribable feeling of eternity!
+It would be no surprise if you were moved to tears..."

-As we said, a visit to the Somme is a trip around the world, thanks to our history!
+As we said, a visit to the Somme is like a world tour, all thanks to our history!

-The museums welcome you for a more total immersion
+The museums welcome you for a closer look